 If a student feels they have had extenuating circumstances that has prevented them from being considered and named to the GRCC Delta Pi Alpha Honor, they can submit a request to have their academic record and appeal reviewed by a committee established by the Associate Provost/Dean of Student Affairs.
 The committee will consist of one faculty member, Phi Theta Kappa Advisor and one administrator.
 Should a faculty member, advisor or administrator have an association with the appealing student, an appropriate substitute will be appointed to the committee.

-The student must provide a written notification of their request for an appeal to the Associate Provost/Dean of Student Affairs Office, 313 Student Community Center.
+The student must provide a written notification of their request for an appeal to the Associate Provost/Dean of Student Affairs Office, Raleigh J. Finkelstein Hall, formerly Main Building, room 106.
 The committee will only review appeals submitted by the student.
-The committtee will convene within five (5) business days of receiving the appeal request.
+The committee will convene within five (5) business days of receiving the appeal request.
 A written decision will be mailed to the student within five (5) business days from the appeal review date.
 Appeals must be submitted three (3) weeks prior to the academic year commencement date.
 If the committee rules in favor of the student, the Delta Pi Alpha honor will be bestowed upon the student.
 If they rule against the student's appeal, their decision is final.